 Fall Semester I

-- Speech, language and hearing screening
+- Speech, language, and hearing screenings and evaluations

 Spring Semester I

 - Placements 2-3 half-days/week at educational or rehabilitation setting

 Late Spring, Summer Semester A & B

 - Intensive Clinical Workshops: 2-4 week intensive, inter-professional programs for clients with aphasia, Parkinson’s, TBI, dysfluency, etc.